tommideso/Progetto_LabASSI/user-stories.md

 ### Scenario 4: Chef sees the reviews average

 Given I am on every page
+Then I should see the average of the personal reviews I received in the header

+### Scenario 5: Chef sees the reviews average from his profile page

+Given I am on the profile page
 Then I should see the average of the personal reviews I received

 ## Feature 17: Chef leaves a review